 The Austin Creek State Recreation Area

-With nearly 6,000 acres, featuring 20 miles of trails that run through meadows and woodlands and across rolling hills, Austin Creek State Recreation Area is a recreational dream.
+With nearly 6,000 acres and 20 miles of trails through meadows and woodlands and across rolling hills, Austin Creek State Recreation Area is a dream for anyone who wants to enjoy the great outdoors.

 The park at sunset

-It’s a beautiful place, too, with streams running throughout the year, oak trees crowning hilltops, and dazzling views that cause you to stop in your tracks.
-In spring the intense green meadows are thick with violet, yellow, and red wildflowers, while summer’s grasses shine with gold and tease with spots of purple lupine.
-In autumn, when the land turns pale, leaves blaze with vibrant color.
+It’s a beautiful place to explore in every season with year-round streams, oak trees crowning hilltops, and views that cause you to stop in your tracks.
+In spring, intense green meadows bring colorful wildflowers, while summer’s grasses shine gold with spots of purple lupine.
+In autumn, when the land turns pale, leaves blaze with color.
+A mild winter brings magic of its own, like wisps of white fog, raindrops glittering like diamonds in the sun, and the flash of a red-tailed hawk against blue sky.

 A close up photo of a bright orange poppy